aluqman/TempMon/README.md

 # TempMon

-A simple Elixir program to poll a temperature sensor in my room to tell me how badthe air quality is.
+A simple Elixir program to poll a temperature sensor in my room to tell me how bad the air quality is.

 Leverages Ecto + TimescaleDB to create readings on a fixed interval (aka timeseries data).